arduino/help-center-content/content/Custom/Hubs/Cloud-Editor-Support.md

     <p class="info-title">Problems using the editor</p>
     <p>
-      As a first troubleshooting step when the Cloud Editor is not detecting a board always make sure that the Arduino Create Agent is installed and running.
+      As a first troubleshooting step when the Cloud Editor is not detecting a board always make sure that the Arduino Cloud Agent is installed and running.
 Learn more about:
     </p>
-    <a class="link-chevron-right" href="https://support.arduino.cc/hc/en-us/articles/360018131160-If-your-board-is-not-detected-by-Arduino-Web-Editor">If the board is not recognized</a>
+    <a class="link-chevron-right" href="https://support.arduino.cc/hc/en-us/articles/360018131160-If-your-board-is-not-detected-by-Arduino-Cloud-Editor">If the board is not recognized</a>
-    <a class="link-chevron-right" href="https://support.arduino.cc/hc/en-us/articles/360016466600-If-the-Arduino-Create-Agent-isn-t-detected">If the Arduino Create Agent isn't detected</a>
+    <a class="link-chevron-right" href="https://support.arduino.cc/hc/en-us/articles/360016466600-If-the-Arduino-Create-Agent-isn-t-detected">If the Arduino Cloud Agent isn't detected</a>
-    <a class="link-chevron-right" href="https://support.arduino.cc/hc/en-us/articles/8825427680796-If-you-can-t-access-the-Web-Editor">If you can't access the Cloud Editor</a>
+    <a class="link-chevron-right" href="https://support.arduino.cc/hc/en-us/articles/8825427680796-If-you-can-t-access-the-Cloud-Editor">If you can't access the Cloud Editor</a>
   </div>
 </div>
 <h2 id="h_01HD21Q0JXNFAQB70C4BB6DTAZ" class="center hub">Resources</h2>